truongmanhsang/popcorn-api/README.md

 Checkout the [manual](https://popcorn-official.github.io/popcorn-api/manual/index.html) to find out more about this project.
 Or checkout the documentation for the API routes [here](http://docs.popcornofficial.apiary.io/).

-# TODO

- - [ ] Add more tests to the project.
- - [ ] Add the ability to swap various content and metadata providers (similar to butter-providers).
- - [ ] Redo YTS provider with its own module.
- - [ ] Research [isohunt.to](https://isohunt.to/) as a content provider.

 # License

 MIT License